ziobroaatwit/DSC-Final-Project/README.md

 Another constraint with processing such massive amounts of data became RAM usage.
 The final resulting model itself is very small at around 40MB, but the CSV used to train it is almost 3 times as large and once you start including processing it all we actually couldn't process all 1.6 million on the Razer Blade 15 at first.
 ## Summary
 This project deploys a supervised classification model to predict sentiment score of phrases/future tweets using two categorial features, but a variable number of actual features due to TF-IDF vectorization.
+We were able to successfuly determine whether future phrases were negative or positive in meaning for >70% of inputs.
 ## References

 [Creating a pipeline for TF-IDF Vectorizers](https://scikit-learn.org/stable/modules/generated/sklearn.pipeline.Pipeline.html)